Chick-fil-A worker praised for helping a woman with a baby who was being carjacked, deputies say - KESQ

 By Jamiel Lynch and Chenelle Woody, CNN

-The Okaloosa County Sheriff’s Office is praising a Chick-fil-A employee in Florida who they said rushed to the aid of a woman who was being carjacked.
+The Okaloosa County Sheriff’s Office is praising a Chick-fil-A employee in Florida who it said rushed to the aid of a woman who was being carjacked.

-The woman was getting a baby out of her vehicle outside the restaurant in Fort Walton Beach when a man wielding a stick approached and demanded her keys, the sheriff’s office said in a news release Wednesday.
+The woman was getting a baby out of her vehicle outside the restaurant in Fort Walton Beach when a man wielding a stick approached and demanded her keys, the sheriff’s office said Wednesday in a news release.

 The man then grabbed the keys from the waistband of the woman’s pants, opened the vehicle’s door and got inside, the release said.